 Okay, for some super blessed mommies “breastfeeding” is their “superpower”.
 They never experience any discomfort, pain during the daily breastfeeding time.
 Hannah, a new mum proudly confesses, yes, latching hurts sometimes, but seeing my happy, well-fed baby, the pain is minuscule.

-We have uncovered the nipple aka milk blisters problem you might encounter, plus the remedies to fix this, "Ouch my breasts hurt like hell” situation.
+We have uncovered the nipple aka milk blister problem you might encounter, plus the remedies to fix this "ouch my breasts hurt like hell” situation.

-Blebs or nipple blusters appears on the nipples in the form of white, clear and sometimes yellow bumps that stays and grows over the nipple area for few days or weeks.
+Blebs or nipple blisters appears on the nipples in the form of white, clear and sometimes yellow bumps that stays and grows over the nipple area for few days or weeks.
+Nipple blebs or milk bleb are other terms used to describe them.
 Skin grows over a milk duct opening and behind it which causes irritation, pain, and inflammation during breastfeeding.

 Nipple blisters can be categorized in two ways:

 When babies suck at the nipple with repeated friction, a nipple blister can appear around the nipple area.
-These painful bumps may occur when the baby doesn’t latch to the nipple properly.
+This friction blister on nipple may occur when the baby doesn’t latch to the nipple properly.
 Babies sometimes rub their tongue and mouth abnormally against the nipple which can lead to the nipple irritation, inflammation and blister bumps.

 Milk bleb appears when the scaly, dead skin saturates a small amount of milk under the nipple area, only to close the nipple within a bleb.
-These blisters usually get formed when the milk duct is blocked.
+These blisters usually get formed when the milk duct is blocked or when there is a blocked nipple pore.
 Compared to latching blisters, milk blebs are painful and severe.

-Initially, you may miss that tiny spot or bump around the nipple area because you are busy coping up with the new mamma duties and alike.
+Initially, you may miss that tiny spot or bump around the nipple area because you are busy coping up with the new mamma duties.
+You might only notice the clear blister on nipple once it has become very painful.
 Do check these following blister signs, that could be giving you a hard time breastfeeding your newborn:

 The following symptoms raise a red flag and you must consult the doctor before the blisters take the irksome mode: